pamartineza/appodeal-sdk-wrapper/README.md

       android:configChanges="keyboard|keyboardHidden|orientation|screenLayout|uiMode|screenSize|smallestScreenSize"
       android:theme="@android:style/Theme.Translucent" />
 ```
-3- AndroidManifest permissions **are NOT** included to allow you to choose what fits bests for your pourposes
+3- AndroidManifest permissions **are NOT** included to allow you to choose what fits best for your pourposes

 ```
 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />